56+ critical event planning checklist details and tasks

 Event task lists are not only a checklist but also a planning timeline and measure of progress of what has and hasn’t been done and what needs to be completed before your event arrives.
 Most event checklists should detail planning activities at least 4-6 months before your event date (as that’s probably the latest you should wait to book a venue), but if you have a larger, more involved event (like a big conference or trade show) you should probably be scheduling tasks 12-18 months prior to the event date.

-An event checklist is an essential part of any event project management plan, and it’s a great asset to have for managing logistics for events both small and large - from parties, ceremonies, dinners, fundraisers, galas and weddings to corporate events, meetings, conferences, conventions, festivals, product launches, focus groups, training, retreats and tournaments.
+An event checklist is an essential part of any event project management plan, and it’s a great asset to have for managing logistics for events both small and large, including planning weddings and parties; hosting fundraisers and non-profit galas; organizing corporate events; managing meetings, conferences and conventions; and setting up ceremonies, dinners, festivals, product launches, focus groups, training, retreats and tournaments.

 Most seasoned event professionals have one or more event planning templates that they use and customize for each event, saving them a lot of time.
 But if you don’t have one there are many event planning checklist templates and event management template examples available online that you can download and use as a starting point.